Losant/losant-mqtt-arduino/README.md

 Structure Arduino SDK
 ============

-The Structure Arduino SDK provides a simple way for your Arduino-based things to connect and communicate with the Structure IoT platform.
+The Structure Arduino SDK provides a simple way for your Arduino-based things to connect and communicate with the [Structure IoT developer platform](https://getstructure.io).

 ## Installation
 The Structure Arduino SDK is distributed as an Arduino library.
 It can be installed in two ways: